 Types of Cancer Caused by Asbestos

 Asbestos has been linked to various types of cancer, most notably mesothelioma.
 In all cases of asbestos-related cancer, the greater the exposure to asbestos, the higher the individual’s risk of cancer.

-Asbestos exposure is the only known cause of mesothelioma.
+Asbestos exposure is the only known cause of mesothelioma cancer.
 Once asbestos has triggered this cancer, it may take 10-50 years for symptoms to develop.